By Ambarish Ray Jul. 11, 2016

-You might be wondering why the hell I am writing all this on a day when Harper Lee’s To Kill a Mockingbird was first published more than 50 years ago.
+You might be wondering why the hell I am writing all this now when Harper Lee’s To Kill a Mockingbird was first published in 1960.
 You might wonder at the connection between a dusty tome written by a delusional lady with little tact and an insane mother, and people shot, killed, tortured, humiliated, and marginalised today.
-In suave, sober, sexy 2018, when we are driving driverless cars, contemplating going to Mars with our kids next summer, and digitally rebooting every single tradition that ever existed on the face of this planet?
+In suave, sober, sexy 2019, when we are driving driverless cars, contemplating going to Mars with our kids next summer, and digitally rebooting every single tradition that ever existed on the face of this planet?
 You might be wondering what the fuck Harper Lee is harping about in an unnecessarily fat book that deals with the simple subject of a Negro getting his comeuppance for being a Negro?
 And a bloody Pulitzer for that?

 If you are wondering about all that and a bit more, you should wonder about the fact that racism, colonialism, and nationalism have mainly been responsible for the deaths of over 62 million human beings in the last 100 years.

-Harper Lee, almost 150 days after her death and over 55 years after her To Kill a Mockingbird, is more relevant today than ever.
+Harper Lee, 59 years after her To Kill a Mockingbird, is more relevant today than ever.
 In a world where you need to have a movement, a website, and spend countless dollars to remind people that #BlackLivesMatter, you need all the help you can from reading this book.
 There’s a reason why British librarians ranked To Kill a Mockingbird ahead of the Bible as a book “every adult should read before they die”.
 And there is a reason why, since the book’s original publication on July 11, 1960 it has never been out of print.

 I believe the Bible sometimes has.